truenas/documentation/content/SCALE/Storage/Pools/EncryptionSCALE.md

 ![AddDatasetEncryptionSelectedPassphraseType](/images/SCALE/AddDatasetEncryptionSelectedPassphraseType.png "Dataset Encryption Type Passphrase")

-If using the passphrase option might choose a complex phrase not easy to guess.
+If using the passphrase option choose a complex phrase not easy to guess.

 {{< hint danger>}}
 Keep both encryption keys and/or passphrases safeguarded in a secure and protected place.